waleedrehman31/waleedrehman31/README.md

 ### Exploring Boundaries

 - 🎓 Currently in my final year of studies, I'm eagerly pursuing a degree in computer science to solidify my foundation.
-- 🚀 My expertise lies in harnessing the power of PHP/Laravel for robust web development and Flutter for creating dynamic mobile apps.
+- 🚀 My expertise lies in harnessing the power of PHP/Laravel, React, and Node.js for robust web development and Flutter for creating dynamic mobile apps.
-- 🌐 My curiosity knows no bounds; I explore technologies like Asp.Net, React, and Node.js to enhance my skill set.
+- 🌐 My curiosity knows no bounds; I explore technologies like Asp.Net to enhance my skill set.
 - 💾 Databases are my playground—Firebase, MSSQL, MySQL, and MongoDB are tools I wield to store and manage data efficiently.

 ### Embracing Challenges